 Try not to intrude in their social lives (their friends are their friends, not yours)

 Respect their privacy (you don’t need to know everything)

-Avoid unnecessarily criticising them
+Avoid unnecessarily criticism

-Allow them to be alone
+Allow them alone time to process feelings.

 Support new friendships and social outings